 If storage is carried out on a floating unit, the existing team is supplemented by technicians and engineers from the Marine department.

-In subsidiaries operation teams are in charge of the daily production and short and medium-term projects, and they refer back to headquarters for longer-term projects.
+In subsidiaries operation teams are in charge of the daily production and short and medium-term projects, and they refer back to Paris or London offices for longer-term projects.

 Innovation to optimise our production

 Operational jobs are primarily field jobs that rely on deeply committed men and women.
-We leave our collaborators a great operational freedom to run our sites because we believe autonomy promotes creativity, accountability and understanding and risk involvement.
+Perenco leaves collaborators a great operational freedom to run our sites, autonomy promotes creativity, accountability and understanding and risk involvement.
 The cohesion of our teams is also fundamental.
 It is made possible by correctly adjusting the balance between expatriates and nationals, through intercultural exchanges, and above all by sharing values and a common know-how.Read more on HSE